trinv1/computational_theory/README.md

 ### Problem 5
 #### Passwords
+In Problem 5, the passwords corresponding to the given SHA-256 hashes were recovered using a dictionary attack.
+This highlights the weakness of using unsalted SHA-256 for password storage and the need for stronger password-hashing techniques.

-## URL's, Tools and Packages Used
+## URL's and Tools Used
 Markdown cell `SHA-1 Functions` in `Problem 1`:<br>
-* [SHA-1 explanation](https://github.com/ianmcloughlin/computational-theory/blob/main/materials/prime_numbers.ipynb): Resource helped develop an initial understanding of the SHA-1 logical functions and how they form the foundation for the SHA-2 family, including SHA-256<br>
+* [SHA-1 explanation](https://github.com/ianmcloughlin/computational-theory/blob/main/materials/prime_numbers.ipynb): Resource helped develop an initial understanding of the SHA-1 logical functions and how they form the foundation for the SHA-2 family, including SHA-256.<br>

 Markdown cell `SHA-2 Functions` in `Problem 1`:<br>
-* [SHA-224 and SHA-256 explanation](https://mojoauth.com/compare-hashing-algorithms/sha-224-vs-sha-256/): Resource helped develop understanding of how bitwise logical functions contribute to the non-linearity of SHA-256, making the hash output unpredictable and resistant to reversal attacks.
+* [SHA-256 explanation](https://mojoauth.com/compare-hashing-algorithms/sha-224-vs-sha-256/): Resource helped develop understanding of how bitwise logical functions contribute to the non-linearity of SHA-256, making the hash output unpredictable and resistant to reversal attacks.

 Markdown cell `Rotate Right Function` in `Problem 1`:<br>